songjiangfeng/learn-php-designpatterns/README.md

 learn designpatterns written in php

 # how to run all the tests
- makesure phpunit is installed and version > 7
+ make sure phpunit is installed and version > 7

  `phpunit`